K-Jad/Aurora_a_stellar_oddesey/READMEQ2.md

 ## Selection and training of the model
 We use a Recurrent neural network called LSTM(<i>Long Short term Memory</i>) model for training because the dataset we have a time variant and for such projects where the signal varies with time LSTMs are best suited.<br>
-Analyse the size of features and training data and set the batchsizes,timesteps,epochs and verbose accordingly.<br> Leave the model fr training and let it complete the training.<br>
+Analyse the size of features and training data and set the batchsizes,timesteps,epochs and verbose accordingly(<i> here epochs:64 batchsize:32 verbose:1 </i>).<br>
+Leave the model fr training and let it complete the training.<br>

 ## Results